DangerBlack/tts-exporter/README.md

 # Table Top Simulator Exporter

-This tool is a program to export all your beloved games from within tabletop simulator into your custom server.
+This tool is a program to export all your beloved games from within the tabletop simulator into your custom server.

-This tools download all the resource necessary to run the game and replace all the domain provided by third part domain to a custom one provided by you.
+This tool downloads all the resource necessary to run the game and replace all the domain provided by a third-party domain with a custom one provided by you.
-This way you can self host your own resources and avoid that some of them get lost once the legit holder of the right decide to delete them.
+This way you can self-host your own resources and avoid some of them getting lost once the legit holder of the right decides to delete them.

-This tools is for backup purpose only, and its provided as is.
+This tool is for backup purposes only, and it's provided as is.

 ## Usage

-First of all create some folders
+First of all, create some folders

 ```
 mkdir output